isomerpages/nlb-reference/_business-global-economy/Economic Downturns.md

 The Monetary Authority of Singapore (MAS) has warned that Singapore will face a recession this year due to the impact of the COVID-19 pandemic and Singapore’s economic forecast for the second quarter is expected to shrink even further.

-<p style="font-size:10pt;"><b>Disclaimer/ Rights statement</b><br/>
+<p style="font-size:10pt;"><b>Disclaimer/ Rights statement</b><br>
 The information in this resource guide is valid as of June 2020 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history on the subject.
-Please contact the Library for further reading materials on the topic.<br/>
+Please contact the Library for further reading materials on the topic.<br>
 All Rights Reserved.
-National Library Board Singapore 2020.<br/></p>
+National Library Board Singapore 2020.<br></p>
 ---
 #### **References**